dmbarbour/wikilon/docs/AboutAO.md

 There are two additional structural constraints:

 * words are defined before use
-* each word is defined at most once
+* words are not redefined

 These constraints guard against undefined words or cycles and simplify efficient processing of the dictionary.